This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Tours: There are no official memorial tours.

-Interesting fact: The memorial was finalized in 1993, and differed from its original design plan.
+Interesting Fact: The memorial was finalized in 1993, and differed from its original design plan.
 The 19 sculptures on patrol represent a cross-section of the American population and the different military branches of the United States.

 Martin Luther King Jr. Memorial